BOCHK Science and Technology Innovation Prize FAQs

 B-1 What are the focuses and eligible fields of STIP?

-SITP established FIVE key and eligible fields, combination of “Nine Strategic Emerging Industries” of National 14th Five-Year Plan and Four Major Development Areas in which Hong Kong has advantages.
-They are Artificial Intelligence and Robotics, Life and Health, New Materials and New Energy, Advanced Manufacturing, FinTech.
+SITP established FIVE key and eligible fields in response to the nine Strategic Emerging Industries proposed by the nation’s 14th Five-Year Plan and in line with the initiatives that the Hong Kong SAR government focuses on.
+They are Artificial Intelligence and Robotics, Life and Health, New Materials and New Energy, Advanced Manufacturing, and FinTech.

 B-2 What is the value of STIP and where does the Prize fund come from?